IPsec Tunnel Types¶

 EAP-RADIUS authentication uses a certificate on the server side and clients authenticate using a username and password validated against a RADIUS server.

-This is supported by a wide variety of clients on Linux, Windows, macOS, iOS, Android, and more.
+This is compatible with a wide variety of clients on Linux, Windows, macOS, iOS, Android, and more.

 Pre-Shared Key¶

-TNSR can also authenticate IKEv2 clients using Pre-Shared Keys, but this is not as secure as EAP-based methods and it is not supported by most clients.
+TNSR can also authenticate IKEv2 clients using Pre-Shared Keys, but this is not as secure as EAP-based methods, and it is not implemented by most clients.